ThomasBrazier/PiSlice/README.md

 Data:
 * Genomic data (i.e. DNA sequences) as a fasta file, bgzipped
-* Polymorphism data (i.e. SNPs), as a vcf file
+* Polymorphism data (i.e. SNPs), as a vcf file, gzipped
 * Annotation data, as a gff3 file, ncbi annotation format for parsing attributes

 Query:
 * a csv file with coordinates of genomic windows (chromosome, start, end)
+* a parsed gff, genomic statistics will be computed for each feature (i.e. row)

 A txt/csv file with genomic coordinates (chromosome, start, end in basepairs) is used as a template for genomic windows in which estimate the statistics.

 Depending on the statistics to compute, fasta, gff and vcf files will be processed.
-Genomic datasets must be indexed (faidx/tabix) and compressed with bgzip.
+Genomic datasets (fasta) must be indexed (faidx/tabix) and compressed with bgzip.

 ## Statistics